forslund/combo-lock/README.md

 The combo-lock is a combination of a process lock and a thread lock.
 Usable in cases both multiple threads and multiple processes are sharing the same resource such as a file in the file system.

-The module utilizes the InterProcessLock from [fasteners](https://pypi.org/project/fasteners/) and the standard *Lock* from threading.
+The module utilizes the FileLock from [filelock](https://pypi.org/project/filelock/) and the standard *Lock* from threading.

-The InterProcessLock uses a filesystem lock so the initialization of the class requires a path for the lock file.
+The FileLock uses a filesystem lock so the initialization of the class requires a path for the lock file.

 ## Example